makrai/notes/suppa20-slovak-summ.md

 # 1 Intro

 * neural networks require training corpora on the order of thousands of docs
-* evaluation metrics depend on English stemmers stop-words, and synonyms
+* evaluation metrics depend on English stemmers, stop-words, and synonyms
 * we
   * document summarization dataset which consists of Slovak news stories obtained from a prominent Slovak news website